Русский 中文 Español Deutsch 日本語 Português

 }m_Mem;

 This variable, which has been added, will be used to perform the check within the class.
 Its priority is to define exactly how the class will be executed: this refers to the objects that the class should work with during its lifetime.
 Once the variable is declared, we need to start it in an appropriate way.
-To For , we will use the class constructor.
+For this we will use the class constructor.
 Now comes the first complication: how to know whether to use the system in the FULL mode or not?
 An important detail: when using the FULL mode, we actually use graphical objects.
 These objects will be used by the Expert Advisor.
 When we do not use the class in the EA, such objects should NOT be created.
 But how can we tell the class whether we are using the Expert Advisor or something else?
 There are several ways.
 We need the one that is done through the class constructor.
 This way avoids a lot of subsequent additional checks and risks associated with incorrect use of the class.
 So, we will change the constructor.
 It will look like below:

 C_Mouse(C_Terminal *arg, color corH = clrNONE, color corP = clrNONE, color corN = clrNONE)